Systematic · Diversifying alpha · U.S. equities

 Macro Regime

 A regime classifier across volatility state, yield-curve shape, growth/inflation quadrant, and breadth maps the current market to a weighting overlay.
-Momentum, defensive, value, and reversal families lean in or out of the book as the regime shifts, rather than being statically blended.
+Momentum, defensive, value, and reversal families lean in or out of the book as the regime shifts, and sector exposures rotate with them, rather than being statically blended.
+The overlay clears the same holdout and decay gates as any signal before it touches live weights.

 4. 04